Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 Lily Spanjevic, RN, BScN, MN, GNC(C), CRN(C), CMSN(C)

 CHAIR, ONTARIO RESPIRATORY CARE SOCIETY

 George Habib, BA, BEd, CAE

 Rose-Marie Dolinar, RN(EC), MScN, PhD

 Kitty Seager, CRE, CTE,RPN

 Maria Willms, RN, CRE

-An official publication of the Ontario Respiratory Care Society, a section of The Lung Association.
+An official publication of the Ontario Respiratory Care Society, a section of the Lung Health Foundation.